-A loan for repair or replacement of household or personal effects may not exceed \$40,000.165 A loan for repair or replacement of a primary residence may not exceed \$200,000.166 SBA does not require collateral for home loans of \$10,000 or less.
-For loans larger than this amount, the applicant must provide a lien on the damaged or replacement property and/or a security interest in personal property.167 e) Terms of Loans based on the borrower's needs and ability to pay.170 Monthly installment payments beginning five months after the signing of the note are usual, but variations in these terms may be arranged.171 Payment amounts may be modified if the economic conditions of the borrower change.
-There is no penalty for prepayment of a loan.172 f) Misapplication of Funds
+A loan for repair or replacement of household or personal effects may not exceed \$40,000.
+A loan for repair or replacement of a primary residence may not exceed \$200,000.
+SBA does not require collateral for home loans of \$10,000 or less.
+For loans larger than this amount, the applicant must provide a lien on the damaged or replacement property and/or a security interest in personal property.

+e) Terms of Loans

-Home disaster loans may be granted for up to 30 years and may cover 100 percent of the verified loss, subject to the applicable limit of \$200,000.168 Loan interest rates are established by regulation, and are lower for applicants who cannot obtain credit elsewhere.169 SBA determines each applicant's loan maturity and installment terms
+Home disaster loans may be granted for up to 30 years and may cover 100 percent of the verified loss, subject to the applicable limit of \$200,000.
+Loan interest rates are established by regulation, and are lower for applicants who cannot obtain credit elsewhere.
+SBA determines each applicant's loan maturity and installment terms based on the borrower's needs and ability to pay.
+Monthly installment payments beginning five months after the signing of the note are usual, but variations in these terms may be arranged.
+Payment amounts may be modified if the economic conditions of the borrower change.
+There is no penalty for prepayment of a loan.

-168 13 C.F.R. § 123.105(a),(c).
+13 C.F.R. § 123.105(a)(1).